RyuuouR/StyleSync/README.md

 # StyleSync
-App that make your fashion life and shop much easier (Still Trying to scrap so nothing is presented here)
+App that make your fashion life much easier
+(Still Trying to scrap so nothing is presented here)